tidymodels/yardstick/tests/testthat/_snaps/validation.md

         .pred_time)
     Condition
       Error:
-      ! `estimate` should be a list, not a a double vector.
+      ! `estimate` should be a list, not a double vector.

 ---